dhellmann/pymotw-3/source/bz2/index.rst

     :start-after: #end_pymotw_header

-The :func:`seek()` position is relative to the *uncompressed* data, so the caller does not even need to be aware that the data file is compressed.
+The :func:`seek()` position is relative to the *uncompressed* data, so the caller does not need to be aware that the data file is compressed.
 This allows a :class:`BZ2File` instance to be passed to a function expecting a regular uncompressed file.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'bz2_file_seek.py'))